vishnu666av/master/README.md

 ### Further improvements

-- the api key is currently hardcoded.
+- The api key is currently hardcoded.
 This could of course be stored securely and fed to the remote repository.
-- the api returns weekly data, it makes sense to remove the stale data when the timestamp is updated from the response.
+- The api returns weekly data.
+It makes sense to remove the stale data when the timestamp is updated from the response.
-- list heading, copyright message, and data timestamp can also be fed to the ui.
+- List heading, copyright message, and data timestamp can also be fed to the ui.
 This would require saving more data in the database.
-- the api accepts an offset which would suggest that it supports pagination.
+- The api accepts an offset which would suggest that it supports pagination.
 This can be added later as a feature to the list.
-- when in offline list mode, we can add a refresh button to the screen so the user can try get fresh data without having to nuke the app.
+- When in offline list mode, it would make sense for a refresh button to be on the screen so the user can try to get fresh data without having to nuke the app.
-- api returns an array of `buy links` for each item.
-It could be a useful ui feature 'purchase' or buttons for different online stores.
+- The api returns an array of `buy links` for each item.
+It could be a useful ui feature to have a 'purchase' buttons for different online stores.

 # The Challenge: